Library & Information Resources

 Institutional Security Policies and Crime Statistics

 Institutional security procedures are available as part of the student handbook.
-Crime statistics for both Racine and Chicago are available by clicking one of the links below:
+Crime statistics for both Racine and Skokie are available by clicking the second link below:

 U.S. Department of Education Campus Safety and Security website – https://ope.ed.gov/campussafety/#/institution/search